-Check the box next to If no one acknowledges, repeat this policy __ and select the number of times to loop through the escalation policy (maximum is 9 times).
+We suggest configuring your policy to repeat.
+To do this, check the box next to If no one acknowledges, repeat this policy __.
+Then, select the number of times to repeat.
+An escalation policy can be repeated up to 9 times.

-In the example below, if an on-call user in the Primary On-Call Schedule schedule does not acknowledge an incident in 30 minutes, then it will escalate to Jason Collison.
-The escalation timeout at the second level is also 30 minutes, and Jason will have 30 minutes to acknowledge the incident before it escalates and starts over from the beginning of the policy.
-This escalation policy is set up to repeat 9 times.
+In the example below, if an on-call user in the Primary On-Call Schedule schedule does not acknowledge an incident in 30 minutes, it will escalate to Jason Collison.
+The escalation timeout at the second level is also 30 minutes.
+Jason will have 30 minutes to acknowledge the incident before it escalates and starts over from the beginning of the policy.
+This escalation policy is set to repeat 9 times.

-If nobody is on-call in the first level, then we will assign the incident to the on-call responder at the subsequent escalation level.
+If nobody is on-call in the first level, we will assign the incident to the next escalation level with an on-call responder.

 An incident follows the escalation policy as it was at the time the incident triggered.
-This means that if changes are made to an escalation policy, these changes will not affect any open (triggered or acknowledged) incidents associated with that escalation policy.
+Any changes to the escalation policy made after an incident triggers will not affect open incidents (triggered or acknowledged).

 - You can add up to 20 escalation rules to an escalation policy.